agiliq/building-api-django/docs/access-control.rst

 The login API
 -----------------------------

-Since we have added :code:`rest_framework.authentication.TokenAuthentication`, we will need to set a header like this :code:`Authorization: Token c2a84953f47288ac1943a3f389a6034e395ad940` to auhenticate.
+Since we have added :code:`rest_framework.authentication.TokenAuthentication`, we will need to set a header like this :code:`Authorization: Token c2a84953f47288ac1943a3f389a6034e395ad940` to authenticate.
 We need an API where a user can give their username and password, and get a token back.

 We will not be adding a serializer, because we never save a token using this API.